A Unified Architecture for N-Dimensional Visualization and Simulation: 4D Implementation and Evaluation including Boolean Operations: Plex: An N-Dimensional Mesh Data Exchange Format

 \subsection{.plex Binary Format Specification}

-The .plex format is designed with a chunk-based architecture, following the proven extensibility model of standard formats such as PNG.
-A file consists of a global header followed by a sequence of at least four self-descriptive chunks as shown in Table~\ref{tab:plex_chunks_overview}; the internal structure of the \texttt{META} chunk is detailed in Table~\ref{tab:meta_chunk_layout}.
-Each chunk contains a 4-character chunk type, the data length, the data payload, and a CRC32 checksum to verify data integrity.
-The data payload structure for the primary chunks, excluding the \texttt{META} chunk, is defined as follows.
-The payload of the \texttt{FACE} chunk, which defines the topology, first specifies the total number of facets as a 64-bit unsigned integer, followed by a list of vertex indices (an array of 32-bit unsigned integers) that constitute each facet.
-In contrast, the payload for the \texttt{VERT} or \texttt{VERD} chunks, which store vertex coordinates, contains no metadata such as counts; for a mesh with $V$ vertices in $N$ dimensions, it consists solely of a contiguous array of $V \times N$ numerical values.
-The respective data types are 32-bit single-precision and 64-bit double-precision floating-point numbers.
-The payload layout for the \texttt{NORM}/\texttt{NRMD} chunks (storing facet normals) and the optional \texttt{CENT}/\texttt{CNTD} chunks (storing centroids) also conforms to this \texttt{VERT}/\texttt{VERD} chunk format.
+The \texttt{.plex} format is defined as a chunk-based format consisting of a sequence of self-describing chunks.
+A file comprises a global header and at least four self-describing chunk sequences shown in Table~\ref{tab:plex_chunks_overview}, and the internal structure of the \texttt{META} chunk is shown in Table~\ref{tab:meta_chunk_layout}.
+Each chunk contains a four-character chunk type, a data length, a data payload, and a CRC32 checksum for verifying data integrity.
+The data payloads of the primary chunks, except for the \texttt{META} chunk, are defined as follows.

-A parser compliant with the specification is guaranteed to safely skip any unknown chunk types it cannot interpret.
-This ensures that backward compatibility with existing software is maintained even if the community adds new data in the future, such as textures or animations, as custom chunks.
+In the \texttt{FACE} chunk, which defines topology, the total number of facets is recorded as a 64-bit unsigned integer, followed by the vertex index lists (arrays of 32-bit unsigned integers) that constitute each facet.
+The \texttt{VERT} or \texttt{VERD} chunks that store vertex coordinates contain no metadata such as counts; for an $N$-dimensional mesh with $V$ vertices, they consist solely of a contiguous array of $V \times N$ numerical values.
+The data types are 32-bit single precision and 64-bit double precision, respectively.
+The data layouts of the \texttt{NORM}/\texttt{NRMD} chunks and optional \texttt{CENT}/\texttt{CNTD} chunks likewise conform to the formats of the \texttt{VERT}/\texttt{VERD} chunks.

-Furthermore, to encourage community-driven extensions, a naming convention is established that reserves identifiers containing one or more lowercase letters for use as custom chunks.
-This standardization will facilitate data sharing among researchers and serve as a technical foundation for improving the reproducibility of published results.
-Moreover, the forward compatibility guaranteed by this specification allows for future extensions, providing a sustainable infrastructure that transforms $N$-dimensional mesh data from something previously confined to individual environments into a resource that can be shared and reused by the entire community.
+From a compatibility perspective, parsers compliant with the specification are required to be able to skip unknown chunk types, allowing loading to continue as long as the existing required chunks can be interpreted.
+In addition, assuming future extensions such as additional attributes or auxiliary information to be introduced as chunks, a naming convention is defined in which identifiers containing at least one lowercase letter are reserved for custom chunks.
+Here, “compatibility” refers to forward compatibility within the Plex specification, whereby loading can proceed using only known chunks while ignoring unknown ones, and does not imply binary compatibility with VTK-family formats or HDF5.